State / Territory Benefits - Alaska

 - a Veteran's Administration Patient Data Card (red, white, and blue) imprinted with "service connected disability" under the photo identification, or

-- a current year letter from the US Department of Veterans Affairs, which states the person has a service-connected disability and is signed by the Veteran Service Officer.
+- a current year letter from the US Department of Veterans Affairs, which states the person has a service-connected disability and is signed by the Veteran Service Officer AND a photo ID.

 Alaska Marine Highway Pass: A one-year pass on the ferries of the Alaska Marine Highway System is available for disabled Veterans.
-This pass entitles the disabled passenger and an attendant (if required by a physician) to travel at 50% of the regular passenger fare, between Alaska ports only, on all vessels, year-round.
+This pass entitles the disabled passenger and an attendant (if required by a physician) to travel at 50% of the regular passenger fare, between Alaska ports only, on all AMHS vessels, year-round.
 For more information, visit the Alaska Marine Highway System website.

 Eligibility: Veterans who have a service-related disability.

 High School Diplomas for World War II Veterans: Operation Recognition, a nation-wide effort, recognizes that many World War II Veterans went off to war and never returned to high school to receive a diploma.
-In Alaska, the Department of Education and Early Development may award diplomas to World War II vets living in Alaska, including Alaska Territorial Guard members, who served during the period of 7 August 1940 to 25 July 1947 and were honorably discharged or died in active service or were released from active duty because of a service-related disability.
-A Family member may apply on behalf of a Veteran who is deceased or incapacitated.
+In Alaska, the Department of Education and Early Development may award diplomas to WWII Veterans living in Alaska.
+A Family member may apply on behalf of the Veteran.
+You will need to submit a copy of your discharge papers or an affidavit of service by fax or mail with your application.

 Alaska Veterans Memorial Museum: The Alaska Veterans Memorial Museum in Anchorage focuses on honoring our nation's Veterans for the sacrifices they made to defend America's freedom, "They Shall Not Be Forgotten ".

 Alaska Veterans & Pioneers Homes: The Alaska Veterans and Pioneers Home in Palmer strives to assist older Alaskans to have the highest quality of life by providing assisted living in a safe home setting which promotes independence, positive relationships, meaningful activities and physical, emotional and spiritual growth.
 Seventy-five percent of the 79 beds in the home are designated for Veterans.
 Qualifying Veterans are eligible for a per diem from the VA to help offset costs of their care.